 A Center High School student is expected to stay in a year-long class the entire year, both semesters-fall and spring.
-Changing a student's schedule mid-year is disruptive to the established classes, the education of the student(s), and staffing.
+Changing students' courses mid-year is disruptive to the established classes, the education of the student(s), and staffing.
 Staffing levels and courses offered for the entire school year are based on the courses students select in the spring of the preceding school year.